AkhiraChain/akhiranode/ui/README.md

 We have a github action `./.github/workflows/ui-stack.yml` which uses the scripts located in `./ui` to:

-1. Launch a single sifnode, ethereum node, and ebrelayer instance
+1. Launch a single akhiranode, ethereum node, and ebrelayer instance
 1. Run migration scripts setting up the state required for our frontend e2e tests
 1. Shutdown and save the state of the chains to the `./chains/snapshots` folder
 1. Build a docker image to instantly restart the stack on demand